smolanalytics

 Whose AI runs the queries, and what does it cost?

 Your own. smolanalytics is bring-your-own-model: the AI already in your editor (your Cursor, Claude, or VS Code subscription) does the asking, and the MCP server just answers with computed numbers.
 There is no separate AI bill from the analytics tool.
-You pay for the analytics instance, and self-hosting the single Go binary is free forever.
+You pay for the analytics instance, and asking it questions is never metered.

 How do I connect my editor to it?